SyntacHub/syntac-health-app/README.md

 NOTICE:
 **Run this on a smartphone with  an aspect ratio of 18:9 ( BASED ON GOOGLE PIXEL 2XL) to run with the intended layout.**

+Compatible on iOS devices running iOS 12, iPadOS 12, and macOS 12 Monterey (Intel and M1)